 In order to better understand the complexities associated with the undiscovered death cleanup, a person needs to have an essential understanding of the human decomposition process.
 What many people may not realize is that the human decomposition process technically begins when a person dies.

-Within the matter of 72 hours, the pancreas and intestines will have been thoroughly attacked by bacteria.
+Within a matter of 72 hours, the pancreas and intestines will have been thoroughly attacked by bacteria.
 When this breakdown occurs, bacteria that had been contained by these organs break loose and spread throughout the body.
 The bacteria attack other organs, including the skin, in this same manner.

 Within a couple of days, evidence of the human decomposition process becomes evident.
 The body starts to bloat and the skin begins to change color.
 Foul smelling gasses will begin to be released from the body directly after that.
 Within about a week, fluids begin to seep out of the bottom.
 In addition, the skin begins to breakdown and open, releasing even more fluids and gasses.

 There are four generally recognized stages to the overall human decomposition process:

 - Fresh: No evident external sign of decomposition exists at this stage.
 Nonetheless, decomposition is well underway.

 - Bloat: The first evidence of decomposition appears.
 Gasses, as well as fluids accumulating in the remains, cause the body to bloat.
 At this time gasses begin to release, causing an initial foul odor.
 Similarly, fluids begin to pass from the remains as well, contaminating the surrounding area.

 - Active Decay: This is the stage at which the greatest amount of decay and most abundant release of gasses happens.

 - Advanced Decay: At this juncture, the decomposition process is nearly completed.

 - Dry: The decomposition process has ceased and the remains primarily consist of bones.